trych/kirby-field-composer/README.md

 // => red, blue, and green
 ```

-The method automatically handles Kirby's list-type fields like pages, files, users, blocks, and structure fields.
+The method automatically handles Kirby's list-type fields like pages, files, users, blocks and structure fields.
 Using the `$each` callback, you can process each item before it gets added to the list.
 The items are the individual collection items of the given field type.
 That means a pages field will be converted to page objects, so all page methods can be used in the item callback and accordingly for other collection types.
 ```php
 // Splitting a files field and listing the file names by using a callback
 $page->slideshow()->list(